10 best Target Deal Days deals: Apple, KitchenAid and more

 Ahead of Amazon’s Prime Early Access Sale — which officially goes live on Oct.
 11 — Target is hosting its second Deal Days event.
-The event, a response to Amazon’s second super sale of the year, runs through Oct.
-8, offering savings on popular categories from tech and fitness equipment to skin care and home goods.
+The event, a response to Amazon’s second super sale of the year, is happening through Oct.
+8 and offers savings on popular categories from tech and fitness equipment to skin care and home goods.
 And while Amazon’s second Prime Day-like event is only open to Prime members, everyone can access Target’s October Deal Days savings to help kick off early Black Friday deals ahead of the holiday shopping season.

 SKIP AHEAD Target Deal Days sales | Alternative Prime Day sales at other retailers